Henry Every: The Grand Mughal's fleet

 Muhammad Hashim Khafi Khan, a contemporary Indian historian who was in Surat at the time, wrote that, as Every's men boarded the ship, Ganj-i-sawai's captain ran below decks where he armed the slave girls and sent them up to fight the pirates.
 Khafi Khan's account of the battle, appearing in his multivolume work The History of India, as Told by Its Own Historians, places blame squarely on Captain Ibrahim for the failure, writing: "The Christians are not bold in the use of the sword, and there were so many weapons on board the royal vessel that if the captain had made any resistance, they must have been defeated."
-In any case, after several hours of stubborn but leaderless resistance, the ship surrendered.
-In his defense, Captain Ibrahim would later report that "many of the enemy were sent to hell."
-Indeed, Every's outnumbered crew may have suffered anywhere from several to over a hundred casualties, although these figures are uncertain.

 According to Khafi Khan, the victorious pirates subjected their captives to an orgy of horror that lasted several days, raping and killing their terrified prisoners deck by deck.
 The pirates reportedly utilized torture to extract information from their prisoners, who had hidden the treasure in the ship's holds.
-Some of the Muslim women apparently committed suicide to avoid violation, while those women who did not kill themselves or die from the pirates' brutality were taken aboard Fancy.
+Some of the Muslim women apparently committed suicide to avoid a violation, while those women who did not kill themselves or die from the pirates' brutality were taken aboard Fancy.